edi3/edi3-json-ld-ndr/docs/index.md

 In some cases, part of the vocabulary such as base classes and properties could be exctracted to form the stable core vocabualry, while keeping other more specific and volatile subclasses and instances to be governed and published separately.
 Such distinction might be beneficial for maintaining long-term interoperability between codelist users.

-## @context granularity

-Stuff about granularity of graph publishing here - ie one graph per serpately goverened thing in the source

-## versioning

-stuff about  version updates here

 # Examples